Maize-meal porridge

 Komo Mio mill for grinding mealies.

-Alas to their great detriment, most South Africans eschew the coarse whole grain in our maize-meal porridge, opting instead for the highly refined option; it's made us one of the most obese nations in the world.
+Alas to their great detriment, most South Africans eschew the coarse whole grain in our maize-meal porridge, opting instead for the ultra refined option; it's made us one of the most obese nations in the world.

 Obesity in man.